Philipp Max: FC Augsburg

 Hamburger SV in the Bundesliga on 30 April 2017.
 He finished the 2017–18 Bundesliga season with 2 goals and 12 assists for Augsburg With 12 assists, he became the 2nd top assist provider in the league only behind Bayern's Thomas Müller who had 14 assists.
 In December 2018, in a 2–2 draw with Hertha BSC, he made his 100th league appearance for Augsburg.
 On 13 December 2019, Max scored a brace away to TSG Hoffenheim while playing on the left wing, as regular winger Ruben Vargas was serving a one-game suspension.
 Max scored another brace in their next game, a win over Fortuna Düsseldorf, also while on the wing.

 PSV Eindhoven

 On 2 September 2020, Max joined PSV Eindhoven.

-Loan to Eintracht Frankfurt
+Eintracht Frankfurt

 On 31 January 2023, Max moved to Eintracht Frankfurt on loan with an option to buy.
+On 26 May 2023, Eintracht activated their option to buy and made the transfer permanent, signing a three-year contract with Max.

+Panathinaikos

+On 6 August 2024, Max signed a three-year contract with Panathinaikos in Greece.

 International career

 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.
 He earned his first call-up for the senior team on 6 November 2020.
 His debut came on 11 November 2020, in a friendly game against the Czech Republic.